January 2007 – Jonathan Weiss begins discussing with environmentalists his idea of daylighting storm drains passing under future Expo Light rail.

 November 17, 2011 – The Greenway “will not only facilitate the cleanup of urban runoff and help the city deal with TMDLs, but will also be a vast improvement in the park poor section of the city.”
 (Los Angeles City Councilmember Paul Koretz)

 April 2012 – Watershed Protection Division of the Bureau of Sanitation issues a Final Concept Report.

 August 2012 – Mayor Villaraigosa puts Expo Greenway “on the map” as one of the new parks in his 50 Parks Initiative.

 June 27, 2013 – Groundbreaking ceremony marks installation of culverts beneath the Expo light rail line to carry the creek from one side of the tracks to the other.

 July 8, 2013 – Steering Committee of stakeholders holds first meeting.

 October 3, 2013 – Steering Committee hosts City of LA Staffers, TreePeople, and Rancho Santa Ana Botanic Garden for a meet and greet and site visit.

 September 15, 2014 – Mayor (and Metro board chair) Eric Garcetti and Councilmember Paul Koretz visit site with Mike Shull (Rec & Parks gen’l mg’r) and Shahram Kharaghani (Watershed Protection Division mg’r)

 February 22, 2015 – Architect Jonnathan Padilla provides concept drawings and video for Outdoor Learning Center

-October 20, 2016 – Santa Monica Bay Restoration Commission recommends $2.2 million funding from Proposition 84 funds for the Greenway.
+October 20, 2016 – Santa Monica Bay Restoration Commission (SMBRC) recommends $2.2 million funding from Proposition 84 funds for the Greenway.